timveil-overops/oo-docker-demos/README.md

 # OverOps Docker Demos

 OverOps (OO) supports three deployment models (SaaS, Hybrid, On-Prem) and works well with both containers and traditional servers or virtual machines.
 The following examples demonstrate how to get up and running quickly using Docker for each deployment model using a variety of configurations and techniques.
-While these examples use Docker Compose to define multiple services, the underlying Docker images could be used alone or with a variety of other container management or orchestration tools.
-In fact, the edge channel of Docker for Mac/Windows now allows you to leverage either Swarm or Kubernetes as the underlying orchestrator.
-If you are using this version of Docker, then it's possible to deploy to Swarm or Kubernetes using the provided `docker-compose.yml` files.
-This is quick way to test OverOps in Kubernetes!
+While a majority of these examples use Docker Compose to define multiple services, the underlying Docker images could be used alone or with a variety of other container management or orchestration tools.

 ## Examples